 This is a lovely inter-war view of the Guildford Arms and shows a tiny glimpse of the shop across the street.
 In the late 19th century this was a pawnbroker's shop run by Mrs. Mary Hall.
 As you can see in the photograph, the Guildford Arms, by this date, formed part of the tied estate of Atkinson's Brewery Ltd. The Aston-based company acquired the property from John Howard Heron.
 He was working at the Guildford Arms alongside his sister-in-law Clara Heron who took over the licence of the pub on April 2nd 1891.
 She was widowed in the same year.
 Clara had taken over the licence following the retirement of William Heron who, along with his wife Sarah, moved to No.71 Whitehead Road.
 He didn't enjoy a long retirement for he died in the autumn of 1893.

-Clara Heron remained at the Guildford Arms for the remainder of the 19th century, after which the long stability of the family-run pub was undermined by revolving door publicans.
+Clara Heron remained at the Guildford Arms for the remainder of the 19th century, after which the long stability of the family-run pub was undermined by revolving door licensees.
 The publicans came and went in quick succession.
 Clara Heron first settled in Haughton Road at Birchfield but later moved out to the leafier Wellington Road at Handsworth Wood.

 I suspect Atkinson's acquired the Guildford Arms at this point and installed John and Fanny Grindrod as the first management couple.
 They had married in 1885 and eventually had 13 children.
 The eldest was named John who travelled around the globe whilst serving in the army.
 He enlisted in 1901 and one of his first postings was as a guard to General Piet Cronjé, a Boer prisoner held on the island of St. Helena.
 Training as a telegraphist, John Grindrod later served in Africa, India and Tibet where he met the Dalai Lama.
 At the outbreak of World War One, he returned to England and was sent to France where he served at the Somme.
 Four of his brothers also joined the Army - three were killed and the other was wounded on Armistice Day.
 His final years in the army were in Russia where he and his comrades had to escape from revolutionaries.
 He certainly had a colourful life before settling down to a career in the post office.

 Mitchell's and Butler's took over Atkinson's in 1959 and the Guildford Arms was an M&B outlet for the few remaining years before the house closed in 1965.
 The last licensee was Rose Edmondson who, together with her husband Joseph, had been at the pub since 1939.
 The couple had married in 1912.
 Joseph died in 1955 and Rose spent the next ten years running the pub as a widow.
-She would have been in charge of the pub when the photograph [below] was taken.
+She would have been in charge of the pub when the photograph [above] was taken.

 Related Newspaper Articles